Home Paraquat Lawsuits

 How can I prove my paraquat exposure?

 Proving paraquat exposure can be complicated.
 Many people were exposed over several years.
-Your paraquat lawsuit lawyer will tell you what documentation or evidence can help you prove your case, and they can help you find it.
+Your paraquat lawsuit lawyer will tell you what documentation or evidence can help prove your case, and they can help you find it.

 What is the average paraquat lawsuit settlement amount?